areebahmeddd/GodsEye/README.md

     - Select and open any article.
 The browser extension will be displayed on the right side of the screen.
 Click on the extension icon to access detailed information.

+3. For Developers:
+    - To apply changes made to the browser extension, visit `chrome://extensions`, click the "Update" button at the top left, and reload the article page to see the updates.

 ## License

 This project is licensed under the [Apache License 2.0](https://github.com/areebahmeddd/GodsEye/blob/main/LICENSE).